 - How long have similar items from the same brand lasted in the past?

-- Were you content with the last fast fashion purchase of this brand the last time around?
+- Were you satifsied with the last fast fashion purchase of the same brand?

 - How does the material feel?
 Does the stitching look durable enough?